ipynb-python/Workshop-6b-Instructions/README.md

-# Python Week 5 Assessed Workshop
+# Python Week 6 Assessed Workshop

 Work in CodeSpaces.

-If CodeSpaces does not load after 5 mins (like last week) open JupyterLab and add your answers to the below exercises in a single notebook.

 You may use the following cheat sheets if you need to look up any Python commands.